Learn how to play Japanese taiko drums with our Beginner Taiko Classes!

 Thursdays from 6:30-8:00 pm

-This session will focus on the “beta” style of drumming where the drum head faces up to the drummer (is parallel to the ground).
+This session will focus on the dramatic “odaiko” style of drumming where the drum is put up on a tall stand and the drum head is perpendicular to the ground.

 LOCATION: Classes take place at our dojo in the Defensive Arts Center, located within the Greenbriar Club Apartments Complex at 3901 Conshohocken Avenue, Philadelphia, PA, 19131.
 Entrance to the complex is across W Country Club Rd.